-Participation in mooting competitions can provide amazing opportunities, from meeting and working with colleagues through to participating in local and national events, to international competitions in places such as The Hague and Washington.
+Participation in mooting competitions can provide amazing opportunities, from meeting and working with colleagues through to participating in local and national events, to international competitions in places such as Vienna and Washington DC.

 The UNSW Law Society (LawSoc) organises client interviewing, trial advocacy and skills competitions.
 These are available to all Law students, irrespective of the stage of their degree.

 Client Interviewing Competition involves a team of two competitors interviewing a client to ascertain the client’s needs and to explain the client’s basic situation.
 There are beginner and intermediate competitions.

 In Trial Advocacy competitions, competitors are involved in a simulated criminal trial – which includes all the major components of a real trial, from the opening address through to cross-examination of witnesses and the closing address.

 Mooting is a fantastic experience, being one of the only opportunities in law school to practice legal advocacy in a court-like setting.
 It has provided me with numerous opportunities, such as speaking before Judges of the New South Wales Supreme Court, New South Wales Court of Appeal and Federal Court.

 Mooting not only provides a chance to refine your understanding of class content, but also to develop crucial skills, including speaking skills, legal research and developing legal arguments.”